 - (1) Place a drain pan or dry cloth under the water separator. - (2) Gradually loosen the drain screw to drain the water.
 Catch the draining water in the drain pan or soak it up with the dry cloth so that it does not spill into the engine compartment.
-If any water spills into the watercraft, be sure to wipe it up with a dry cloth. - (3) Securely tighten the drain screw until it stops.
+If any water spills into the watercraft, be sure to wipe it up with a dry cloth. - (3) Tighten the drain screw securely.